 - Transcripts: Evidence of an earned baccalaureate degree from an accredited college or university.
 Applicants finishing their baccalaureate requirements at the time of application may complete the admissions process.
 Proof of a conferred degree will be required in order to continue in the program beyond the first four weeks of study or the end of the financial liability schedule.

 - Unofficial transcripts may be submitted for the purpose of evaluation for an admissions decision (U.S. and Canadian applicants only).

-- Submission of official transcripts from all colleges and universities attended, even if a degree was not earned are required no later than one month from the start of a degree program.
-Official transcripts involve no student intervention and are forwarded directly from the Registrar’s Office of the institution to the Center for Graduate Studies.
-Transcripts submitted in an admission package will be considered “official” only if they are sealed in an envelope by the school and bear the signature of the Registrar.
+- Submission of official transcripts from all colleges and universities attended, even if a degree was not earned are required no later than four weeks from the start of a degree program.
+Official transcripts involve no student intervention and are forwarded directly from the Registrar's Office of the institution to the Center for Graduate Studies.
+Transcripts submitted in an admission package will be considered "official" only if they are sealed in an envelope by the school and bear the signature of the Registrar.
 Canadian students who have attended high school in Ontario are encouraged to also forward an official high school transcript, however it is not required.

 - Current students and alumni of SUNY Potsdam do not need to submit official transcripts for any coursework taken at this campus.

 - A Current Resume

 - Copy of current teaching certification or certification number (required for applicants seeking professional certification).
 Note: This is not a requirement for MST programs or any non-education related masters

 - Crane School of Music Applicants: For all MM Education applicants, click here to visit the admissions page.
 For MM Performance applicants, click here to visit the admissions page.
 Specific requirements that are unique to these programs may be found on these pages in greater detail.